What Is a Post-Concussion Syndrome Car Accident Settlement?

 File a Personal Injury Case

-While trying to reach a settlement with the insurance company is usually a good idea, settlement offers are not always forthcoming.
+While trying to settle with the insurance company is usually a good idea, settlement offers are not always forthcoming.
 If an insurer refuses to settle or offers a low-ball offer, you may be able to file a personal injury claim.

 Personal injury law is state-specific, so you must understand the laws of the place where the accident occurred.
 Nevertheless, if you want to file a lawsuit, you may need to prove the other driver acted negligently.